Week 11 NFL player props, picks odds: Target Matthew Stafford with Week 11 NFL bets

-Week 11 NFL player props, picks, odds: Back Matthew Stafford Under 278.5 passing yards in Sunday NFL prop bets
+Week 11 NFL player props, odds, picks: Back Matthew Stafford Under 278.5 passing yards in Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 11 NFL prop picks for players like Matthew Stafford, Travis Etienne Jr. and DK Metcalf